-If it is permitted, a drive-thru facility should provide convenient access and safe circulation.
+Drive-thru facilities should provide convenient access and safe circulation.
 Individual corporate identity can be accommodated while also keeping the facility subordinate to the street scene and the center within which the use is located.
 In Chapel Hill a drive-thru area includes, but is not limited to menu boards, stacking lanes, trash receptacles, ordering box, drive up windows.
 Traffic impacts of queuing lanes on internal circulation to a development should be minimized to reduce impacts to internal congestion.
 To minimize the visual impacts of cars queuing at a drive-thru, these facilities should be placed away from a street frontage.